 Entrance to the Vegan World Market is free.
 Enter the Mundo Juvenil, located in La Carolina Park.
 The hours of operation are from 9.00am to 6.00pm.

 Check out a range of vegan delicacies here!

 Pacari Chocolate is a family-owned company, dedicated to making the highest quality organic chocolate.
-It started operating in 2002.
-100% organic!
-100% sustainable!
-100% committed to the sustainability of the ecosystem within Ecuador!
-100% social responsibility and 100% vegan and gluten-free!
-It’s some of the best chocolate in Ecuador and in the world.
+They started operating in 2002 and they produce a hundred percent organic, sustainable, social responsible, vegan and gluten-free products!
+Pacari Chocolate is committed to sustain the Ecuador’s ecosystem by producing the best chocolate in the world.
 This may be news to some, but Ecuador has some of the finest cacao in the world … and that cacao becomes chocolate!

 You will find Pacari all over Ecuador and Quito from supermarkets to boutique food stores.

 You will not be disappointed with the food nor the sights.
 Jump on a bike tour and experience Quito.
 Take a look at Friends of Quito Bike Tours where you can get a discount on a range of services, including some of the cafes and restaurants they have mentioned above.